Hello (about me)

 I envy those who fun for work and, could I write & doodle in such a way, would know contentment.
 Here you'll find essays, art, film analysis, ramblings, and, if you dig deep enough, some short stories I had a blast writing way back when.

-It's a blog—I write self-therapeutically and publish here as a confessional exercise.
+It's a blog—I write self-therapeutically and publish here as a confessional exercise when the writing's not garbage and I feel like it.
 Welcome.

 Here're some quotes I try to consider daily: